kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, like any other alpha API, it can be disabled with runtime config.
+The storage version API can be disabled with runtime config.
 Cluster admins should be mindful of any existing consumers of this API before rolling back.
+When disabled, the cluster admin should delete the stale resources.
 Given this is an internal API, we don't anticipate many external consumers though.

 ###### What happens if we reenable the feature if it was previously rolled back?